Leopold II-dam 13 (Havendam), B 8380 Zeebrugge, België

 Zeebrugge cruise port

 Port Bruges-Zeebrugge is the country's most important passenger port due to its maritime accessibility (easy access to open sea) and proximity to Bruges City (just 3 km / 2 ml).
-In near future, the port has a great chance to become a homeport for cruise ships (operating roundtrip itineraries from Zeebrugge).
+Zeebrugge has a great chance to become turnaround/homeport for cruise ships (operating roundtrip itineraries).

 Along with several other canal-based northern cities, like Stockholm and Amsterdam, Bruges is often referred to as "The Venice of the North".
-It has a significant economic importance due to its port and was once the world's chief commercial city.
-Bruges is famous as the seat of College of Europe, elite university institute for European studies, "the EU's very own Oxbridge".
+It has significant economic importance due to its port and was once the world's chief commercial city.
+Bruges is famous as the seat of College of Europe (elite university for European studies / aka EU's Oxbridge").

 Zeebrugge cruise terminal